RetroDECK/ES-DE/INSTALL.md

 make
 ```

-To generate a `Debug` build on Unix/Linux, run this instead:
+To generate a debug build, run this instead:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
 make